AtlasTravelAgency/AtlasTravelAgency_Website/README.md

 ## Acknowledgments
 We would like to thank:
-- Our instructor for their guidance throughout the project.
+- Our instructors for their guidance throughout the project.
 - OpenAI’s ChatGPT for assisting in generating educational and marketing copy.
 - Online resources and communities for providing royalty-free images.